 ● If possible, try and avoid using cash on assignment, and ensure you clean your credit/debit cards, wallet, and/or purse on a regular basis.
 Avoid putting your hands into your pockets as much as possible

 ● Consider your mode of transportation to and from the assignment.
-Avoid traveling on public transportation during peak travel periods, and make sure to use alcohol-based sanitizer on hands when disembarking
+Where possible avoid traveling on public transportation during peak travel periods, and make sure to use alcohol-based sanitizer on hands when disembarking

-● If traveling in a personal or company vehicle, be aware that an infected passenger could pass the virus onto the others inside the vehicle, as highlighted by the BBC in India.
+● If traveling in a personal or company vehicle, be aware that an infected passenger could pass the virus onto the others inside the vehicle.
 Travel with the windows down to ensure good airflow throughout the vehicle, and consider the use of face coverings or face masks while in the vehicle

 ● Take regular breaks and be mindful of fatigue/energy levels, taking into account that tired individuals are more likely to make mistakes with their hygiene regime.
 Also factor in that individuals may have long distances to drive before and after work

 Medical personal protective equipment (PPE)

 Depending upon the nature of the assignment, media workers may need to wear a variety of medical PPE to report safely.
 This may include disposable gloves, face masks, protective aprons/overalls/bodysuits, and disposable shoe covers etc.

 Safely putting on (donning) and taking off (doffing) medical PPE requires the strict observance of and adherence to best safety practices.
 Please click here for general guidance from the CDC.
 Particular care should be taken when removing (doffing) PPE, as this is when the risk of cross contamination is highest.
 If in any doubt, seek expert guidance and training before going on any assignment.

 Please note that in some countries good quality medical PPE may be in short supply and/or to source, so using such equipment can create shortages.